 McKinsey has found the companies that are thriving despite digital disruption are reviewing data more often and making decisions more quickly.
 It’s no different for content.
 We need to move to a new world that’s characterized by:

-Let’s turn to a quick example of what embracing content intelligence looks like.
 Be sure to invest time up front to assemble and automate reporting focused on the content’s effectiveness and impact.
 You can use technology and tools to do the grunt work.
-In this case, a global nonprofit association assembled a range of data into a single dashboard.
+For example, you can assemble a range of data into a single dashboard to centralize analytics data, providing a repository of information to inform your decision-making.

 Without content operations, content strategy is just a nice idea.
 It’s time to move away from the old world of little to no operations and governance.
 A style guide isn’t enough.
 A single writer / editor isn’t enough.
 A single CMS usually isn’t enough.